 The two main components of the costs for a research degree are the University fees and the maintenance required for your living expenses.
 Postgraduate Admissions has a useful page summarising these.
 The awards below include a "stipend" - which is a tax-free salary - which covers living costs and is administered through the department, this is usually paid at standard research council rates.
 The standard length of funding is 3.5 years.

 If you have an independent source of funding (e.g. government scholarship, self/family, or current employer) then you may want to look at the university's fees page (for overseas we are Postgraduate Research Band 2).
 If you do have independent funding please make this clear on your application as finding funding is often the most difficult part of the application process.

 If you require funding from the university, this could be available from several different sources the most common of which are listed below.
-Please read the information below, but also look at the information on scholarships on the university website (including the useful video) and check the available projects with funding.
+Please read the information below, but also look at the information on scholarships on the Doctoral College website and check the available projects with funding.

 Research Council Studentships

 The UK Research Councils, especially EPSRC and STFC, provide funding for PhD training and research to UK students, EU students may also eligible for the award if they meet the below conditions.
 Studies for an MSc by Research cannot normally be funded by the research councils, however you may be able to apply for a Postgraduate Masters Loan

 To be eligible for a full award (fees and stipend), candidates must satisfy the following criteria:

 - Be a UK National or have settled status, have pre-settled status, have indefinite leave to remain or enter.